You’re here to learn how to create folders in Gmail, right?

 How to Apply Gmail Labels Automatically

-You should also know that there’s a way to apply Gmail labels to different types of emails automatically, to save time and improve your email productivity.
-The basic idea is to create an automatic filter, and use that filter to automatically apply new labels.
+There’s a way to apply Gmail labels to incoming or existing emails automatically.
+You need to create an automatic filter, and use that filter to automatically apply new labels.
 We have a complete guide on Gmail filters here.

 As a basic overview, you can create filters within the Settings menu or by using the default email search feature, and saving your search criteria as an initial basis for your filter.